What types of personal injury cases do you handle?

 How soon should someone seek medical treatment and what's the consequence of waiting "too long"?
 How long is too long?

 You should seek medical attention immediately following an accident or injury, even if you don't feel like you're hurt.
 However, you can begin receiving medical treatment at any time following an accident.
-The statute of limitations for filing a personal injury claim in Iowa is 2 years.
+The statute of limitations for filing a personal injury claim in Iowa is generally 2 years from the injury.
 So, you'll want to get a medical evaluation, any diagnoses, and begin any therapy within that time in order for your treatments to be included in your claim.
 If you wait longer than 2 years or seek treatment or file a claim, you may lose your ability to receive the maximum compensation for your accident.

 How long do personal injury cases typically take on average to be resolved?

-In cases where you are the only victim, the process may move faster than situations that include multiple victims.
+In cases where there is only one victim, the process may move faster than situations that include multiple victims.
 However, this changes on a case-by-case basis.
 If you have not reached the point of maximum medical improvement, your case might take longer.
 You'll want to fully treat your injuries and give yourself and medical team time to determine if you can fully recover and how long it might take.
 When you make a full recovery or when it's clear that you're still injured but at the maximum level of recovery that your doctors expect you to achieve, we'll proceed with your claim.

 Keep in mind that the defendant's attorney and insurance company will take time to review your medical documents and doctors reports.
 If your claim involves a large sum of money, the insurance company may spend extra time conducting due diligence and a thorough investigation of the case.